Am Dafok: Conflict

 Vakaga Prefecture, where Am Dafok is located, has seen significant fighting as part of the Central African Republic Civil War.

 Forces for the Unification of the Central African Republic (FURCA) rebels attacked Am Dafok on 29 September 2008, looting the town.
 During the attack, the residents fled to the bush.
 After ransacking the town, FURCA retreated.

 On 14 October 2019 Am Dafok was captured by the Movement of Central African Liberators for Justice (MLCJ).
 On 16 December it was recaptured by the Popular Front for the Rebirth of Central African Republic (FPRC).

 Armed Misseriya elements have a strong presence in Am Dafok.
 According to a 2021 report from the United Nations Security Council (UNSC), Misseriya forces engage in illegal taxation in Am Dafok.
 On 3 February 2021, Misseriya forces attacked a humanitarian convoy in Am Dafok.
 Around that time, a MINUSCA field mission found Misseriya forces had grown their control along the border with Sudan.
 Near to Am Dafok, and close to the Sudanese border, armed Misseriya elements attacked a patrol by the national defence forces on 16 April.
 The attack, in nearby Am-Sissia, killed three people and injured four others.
 On 12 May, soldiers from the national defense forces stationed in Am Dafok left for Birao, following persistent threats from local militias.
 That evening, their convoy was ambushed in an attack that injured two people.
 A UNSC presumed the attack was conducted by armed Misseriya elements near Dongore.

 In the weeks following the outbreak of the 2023 Sudan conflict, nearly 10,000 people fled from Sudan into Am Dafok.
+On 30 June 2026, Alliance for a Patriotic Start (ASP) rebels captured Am Dafok.
+FACA and Wagner recaptured the town on 5 June.